becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ### Part 7 - Testing our code

-Now let's head back to the AWS Console homepage.
+Now lets head back to the AWS Console homepage.
 Here we will search for `IoT` and select `IoT Core` so far so good.
 You should now see the following page.
 If you do not, you might see the get started page if so just hit `the blue button`.

 ![aws iot test](../images/aws_iot_test.png)